 While traditional Cotes de Geneve is lightly applied and wavy, De Bethune’s striping is sharply done and almost harsh.
 It does lend an unusual depth and texture to the dial, but the engraving striping looks distinctly mechanical and pronounced, and feels a step less refined than the other components of the watch.

 Powering the watch is the hand-wound cal.
-DB2115V4, which boasts a total of five in-house innovations, four patented and all are visible on the front.
+DB2115V4, which boasts a total of five in-house innovations, three patented and all are visible on the front.

 Every aspect of the transmission system, from the barrels to the hairspring, has been optimised to improve performance on the most fundamental level.